Prevalence of Diabetes in the World, 2013

 All types of diabetes should be treated under a close collaboration between patients and healthcare providers in order to prevent long-term complications such as damage to the eyes, kidney, feet and heart.
 People with diabetes must be treated to avoid early death.

-Globally it is estimated that 382 million people suffer from diabetes for a prevalence of 8.3%.
-North America and the Caribbean is the region with the higher prevalence, 36,755 people with diabetes (11%) followed by the Middle East and North Africa with 34,571 people with diabetes (9.2%).
-Western Pacific regions, with 138,195 people with diabetes, is the region with higher number of people with diabetes, however its prevalence is 8.6%, close to the prevalence of the World.
+Globally in 2013, it is estimated that almost 382 million people suffer from diabetes for a prevalence of 8.3%.
+North America and the Caribbean is the region with the higher prevalence of 11% having 37 million people with diabetes followed by the Middle East and North Africa with a prevalence of 9.2% having 35 million people with diabetes.
+Western Pacific is the region with higher number of people living with diabetes (138 million), however its prevalence is 8.6%, close to the prevalence of the World.

-It is interesting to highlight that 35 out of 219 countries (16% of the total) has very high prevalence of diabetes, over 12%.
+It is interesting to highlight that 35 out of 219 countries (16% of the total) has very high prevalence of diabetes of 12% or higher.
 These countries are located mainly in Western Pacific, and Middle East and North Africa regions.

-Africa is the region with the lower prevalence of diabetes (4.9%), having the country Réunion (15.4%), Seychelles (12.1%) and Gabon (10.7%) as the top three countries with higher prevalence and 10 out of 48 countries with prevalence of diabetes over upper quartile (6.3%) prevalence.
+Africa is the region with the lower prevalence of diabetes (4.9%), having Réunion (15.4%), Seychelles (12.1%) and Gabon (10.7%) as the top three countries with higher prevalence and 10 out of 48 countries with prevalence of diabetes higher than the upper quartile (6.3%) prevalence.

-Europe has 56,276 people with diabetes (8.5%) having Turkey in upper extreme of prevalence of diabetes with 14.9%, four percentage points higher that Montenegro (ranked #2) with 10.1% of prevalence.
+Europe has 56 million people with diabetes (8.5%) having Turkey in the upper extreme of prevalence of diabetes with 14.9%, four percentage points higher that Montenegro (ranked #2) with 10.1% of prevalence.

-The scatter plot at the right-bottom side of the visualization shows the relationship between IGT prevalence and Diabetes prevalence.
-It is perceptible that globally, countries with high prevalence of diabetes tend to have higher IGT prevalence (see those countries located at the top-right quadrant)
+The scatter plot at the bottom-right side of the visualization shows the relationship between IGT prevalence and Diabetes prevalence.
+It is perceptible that globally countries with high prevalence of diabetes tend to have higher IGT prevalence (see those countries located at the top-right quadrant)

 The magnitude and geographic distribution of the prevalence of diabetes mellitus in the World is heterogeneous, having Tokelau with a prevalence of 37.9%, almost 24 times higher than the prevalence of Mali (1.6%), the country with the lower prevalence of diabetes.